Kostek: Trade

 Kostek was one of the most prominent centres in northern Dagestan.
 "This place considering agriculture and cattle breeding is rather abundant.
 Moreover fishing here is fairly lucrative that's why local residents lead a quiet happy life", said about Kostek J. Reinegs.
-It's necessary to note that Kostek wasn’t a big trade centre like Aksai and Enderi but given some archival sources it played a significant role in economic and trade relations not only among the population of Northern Caucasus but also with Russia.
+Kostek wasn't a big trade centre like Aksai and Enderi but given some archival sources it played a significant role in economic and trade relations not only among the population of Northern Caucasus but also with Russia.
 There were shops of Kizlyar Armenians.
 Representatives of authoritative Russian manufacturers bought cotton and madder selling goods of general use.
 It was highlighted that the main tradable commodity bought from Dagestan (especially from Zasulak Kumyks) was madder.
 The amount of supplies of this raw material for production of highly valued dye for textile industry of Russia constantly grew.
 In 1768 through Kizlyar customs about 18.000 kg of madder were transported to Russia, in 1772 – about 38.640 kg and in the second half of 1790 (from Enderi, Aksai, Kostek, Tarkov and Bashly) – about 51.392 kg.
 Therefore, in the 18th century such centres of local and external trade like Tarki,Aksai, Enderi and Kostek had a great impact on the development of economy of Northern Caucasus that met the vital interests both of Russia and the region.

 It is also known that in the beginning of the 19th century the population of Enderi, Aksai and Kostek including Nogays sold in Kizlyar building timber, cheese, fish products, millet, etc.